NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Efficient Rituals.md

 **Prerequisites** Ritualist Dedication
 * * *
-You can perform some rituals in less time.
+You can perform particularly extensive rituals in less time.
 If the ritual normally requires 1 day to cast, you can cast it in 4 hours.
 If it takes longer than 1 day, you cast it in half the number of days, rounded up.

+At 14th level, if a ritual has a casting time measured in days, you can cast it in an equal number of hours.
+If this results in a ritual longer than 8 hours, you split the ritual between multiple days, as normal for a ritual.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*